rails-id/guides/source/command_line.md

 ### `rails dbconsole`

 `rails dbconsole` figures out which database you're using and drops you into whichever command line interface you would use with it (and figures out the command line parameters to give to it, too!).
-It supports MySQL (including MariaDB), PostgreSQL, and SQLite3.
+It supports MySQL (including MariaDB), PostgreSQL and SQLite3.

 INFO: You can also use the alias "db" to invoke the dbconsole: `rails db`.